ocular-d/styleguide-markdown/docs/paragraphs.md

 ```

 ::: tip Note
-The `·` character represents a whitespace.
+The `·` character represents a space.
 :::

 **:thumbsdown: Incorrect** code for this rule: